dailymotion/vmap-js/README.md

 * `extensions`: An array of `Object` with
     * `children`: `Object` containing all this extension children and their name as the key
     * `attribute`: `Object` containing all this extension attributes and their name as the key
-    * `value`: All of the text nodes of this extension concatenated
+    * `value`: `Object` parsed from CDATA or as a fallback all of the text nodes of this extension concatenated

 ### VMAPAdBreak